 Owing More Than $250,000

-It used to be $100,000 was the amount due minimum for personal cases for being assigned a revenue officer.
+It used to be $100,000 was the amount due to the minimum for personal cases for being assigned a revenue officer.
 Another agent told me this was changed to $250,000.
-However, there are still plenty of cases in the $100,000-$250,000 range that are still assigned.
+However, there are still plenty of cases in the $100,000-$250,000 range that is still assigned.
 The IRS assigns a revenue officer to these cases because more money is at stake.
 They see the assignment as a worthwhile expenditure.

 IRS Has Tried Other Collections Channels That Failed

-The IRS has a system run by computer called the Automated Collections System or ACS.
+The IRS has a system run by a computer called the Automated Collections System or ACS.
 Liens, levies, and garnishments are issued electronically based on data the IRS has for you on file.
-The data comes from employers and from wherever you received a 1099.
+The data comes from employers and from wherever you received 1099.